subvisual/subvisual.com/src/posts/2021-05-27-dear-future-summer-camper/index.md

 ---
+highlight: false
-path: /dear-future-summer-camper
+path: dear-future-summer-camper
-title: "Dear Future Summer Camper..."
+title: Dear Future Summer Camper...
+categories:
+  - academy
 author: summer-campers-2020
 date: 2021-05-27
 seoImage: ./meta.png
-tags:
-  - community
 intro: >
   We asked our 2020 Summer Campers to write a letter about their experience with Subvisual and the Universe.
 Here's a first-person take on what to expect from the Subvisual Summer Camp and what you may learn throughout the experience.
+tags:
+  - community
 ---

 Dear future Summer Camper,